How long does Asian Flush last?

 Most people find that symptoms will last depending on how much they’ve been drinking.
 If you have numerous alcoholic drinks all night, your symptoms are likely to last all night.
 If you have a drink and symptoms start, but you stop drinking, your reaction should subside in a few hours.

 Some Asian Flush sufferers also note that drinking on an empty stomach versus a full stomach can play a big role in how long their symptoms last.
 Drinking on an empty stomach can cause a flare-up in symptoms, which can last longer than symptoms felt on a full stomach.
-Again, the true duration of Asian Flush symptoms depend on the individual.
+Again, the true duration of Asian Flush symptoms depends on the individual.
+However, it can be reduced (or avoided altogether!) by taking Asian glow pills prior to drinking.

 The term “Asian Flush” typically includes all symptoms, but we know that some don’t last as long as others.
-For instance, your facial flushing might reduce an hour after you stop drinking, but your bloodshot eyes or headache might not stop until hours later.
+For instance, your red face from alcohol might reduce an hour after you stop drinking, but your bloodshot eyes or headache might not stop until hours later.

 Asian Flush symptoms that typically stop first: